bendalab/plottools/docs/structure.md

 from plotstyle import plot_style
 ```

-In contrast to your analysis scripts, try keep the number of imported
+In contrast to your analysis scripts, try to keep the number of
-packages as low as possible.
-This reduces dependencies to a minimum
+imported packages as low as possible.
+This reduces dependencies to a
-and makes it easier to reuse the code for generating the figures.
-A
+minimum and makes it easier to reuse the code for generating the
-low number of imports should be is possible, because the plotting
+figures.
+A low number of imports should be no problem, because the
-scripts are only plotting and are not supposed to do any complex data
+plotting scripts are only plotting and are not supposed to do any
-analysis.
-The results of complex computation are stored in files.
-The
+complex data analysis.
+The results of complex computation are stored
-plotting scripts just need to read these files and plot their content
+in files.
+The plotting scripts just need to read these files and plot
-- not much overhead is needed.
+their content - not much overhead is needed.

 ### Main code